IRShadow08/IRShadow08/README.md

 An AI-powered facial recognition attendance system utilizing hybrid ensemble machine learning and real-time computer vision to automate classroom attendance with high accuracy.

 ### TB_pred
-A cloud-based tuberculosis prediction platform that leverages artificial intelligence to assist in medical image analysis and diagnostic support.
+TB_pred is an AI-powered tuberculosis prediction platform that analyzes patient symptoms and health-related information using machine learning.
+It assists in early TB risk assessment by generating predictive insights that support timely screening and medical decision-making.

 ---